noahbenson/MmaSurfer/README.md

 ## License #####################################################################

-The MmaSurfer library is copyright (R) 2013-2014 by Noah C. Benson and is provided under the terms of Eclipse Public License, version 1.0.
+The MmaSurfer library is copyright (C) 2013-2014 by Noah C. Benson and is provided under the terms of Eclipse Public License, version 1.0.
 See the file LICENSE in the root of this repository for more information.